open-source-modelling/correlated_brownian_motion_python/README.md

 ## Solution

 The proposed algorithm uses two propoerties of BM:
--  Increments of a BM are normaly distributed
+-  Increments of a BM are normaly distributed.
 -  assuming n independent BM's whose increments are generated from a standard normal distribution (denoted N(0,1)), a derived proces
 Y = μ + L\*z has its increments distributed as N(μ, E) where μ is the vector of means and L is the square root of the Variance-Covariance matrix (denoted E in the code).

 ### Inputs

-- Vecor of means for each BM `mu`
+- Vecor of means for each BM `mu`.
-- Variance-Covariance matrix whose diagonal elements describe the volatility of each BM and the off-diagonal elements describe the covariance `E`
+- Variance-Covariance matrix whose diagonal elements describe the volatility of each BM and the off-diagonal elements describe the covariance `E`.
-- Number of samples needed `sampleSize`
+- Number of samples needed `sampleSize`.

 ### Output

-- Matrix of samples where each column represents a BM and each row a new increment
+- Matrix of samples where each column represents a BM and each row a new increment.

 ## Getting started